‘Premeditated murder’: In Lakhimpur Kheri, farmers blame Union minister and son for deaths

 On Monday afternoon, as the slogans of “Amar shahidon ka balindan, yaad rakhega Hindustan” – India shall remember the sacrifice of the immortal martyrs – rent the steamy air in Uttar Pradesh’s Lakhimpur Kheri, Rajandeep Kaur’s sobs became louder.

-With her younger brother declared a “martyr”, a sense of finality had rung in, and she could no longer be in denial.
+With her younger brother declared a “martyr”, a sense of finality had rung in, she could no longer be in denial.
 “He had left home so happy yesterday,” she said, the words barely audible amid her tears.
 “What has happened to my lovely brother – how can this be true?”

 Kaur’s younger brother, 20-year-old Gurvinder Singh, who lived in adjoining Bahraich district’s Nanapara village, was one of the eight people who had died in Tikunia village in Lakhimpur Kheri on Sunday, October 3.